How systems outlive empires—and continue shaping identity as we live in Empire’s Shadow

 Not because people remained trapped beneath it —

-but because they learned to live within it, challenge it, and reshape identity despite it.
+But because they learned to live within it, challenge it, and reshape identity despite it.

 And now, the world enters another age of powerful systems.